 - 1. Standard time 3 years - 2.
 Approved Plans - 3.
 Pile driving limited to 08:30 to 17:30 Monday to Friday, 09:00 13:00 Saturday and not at all on Sundays - 4.
 Submission and approval of details of materials - 5.
-Landscaping details including boundary treatment of car parking area to be submitted and approved - 6.
-Implementation of landscaping - 7.
+Landscaping details including boundary treatment of car parking area to be submitted and approved

+- 6. Implementation of landscaping - 7.
 Implementation of tree protection measures - 8.
 Gas Protection Measures - 9.
 Standard Contaminated Land Condition - 10.
 Construction Management Plan - 11.
 Parking to be provided prior to occupation - 12.
-Bins shall be only be stored within "Bin Store Area" - 13.
-Parking spaces shall be provided prior to 1st occupation and retained thereafter In the event of any changes being needed to the wording of the Committee's decision (such as to delete, vary or add conditions/informatives/planning obligations or reasons for approval/refusal) prior to the decision being issued, the Planning and Place Shaping Manager has delegated authority to do so in consultation with the Chairman of the Southern Planning Committee, provided that the changes do not exceed the substantive nature of the Committee's decision.
+Bins shall be only be stored within "Bin Store Area" except on collection day - 13.
+Parking spaces shall be provided prior to 1st occupation and retained thereafter - 14.
+Provision of an electric vehicle charging point

+In the event of any changes being needed to the wording of the Committee's decision (such as to delete, vary or add conditions/informatives/planning obligations or reasons for approval/refusal) prior to the decision being issued, the Planning and Place Shaping Manager has delegated authority to do so in consultation with the Chairman of the Southern Planning Committee, provided that the changes do not exceed the substantive nature of the Committee's decision.